-- Saute cooked gnocchi in 2 tablespoons olive oil over medium high in a nonstick skillet until crispy (about 5 minutes).
+- Sauté cooked gnocchi in 2 tablespoons olive oil over medium high in a nonstick skillet until crispy (about 5 minutes).

-- Add pesto and tomatoes; cook for a few minutes until tomatoes soften a little bit.
+- Add pesto and tomatoes; cook for about two minutes until tomatoes soften a little bit.

-- Add half the goat cheese and stir until it melts into the sauce.
+- Add the goat cheese and stir until it melts into the sauce.

 - Serve with more crumbled goat cheese on top.

 - It’s super easy to make your own basil pesto, if you’re so inclined.
 You could also use cilantro pesto or arugula pesto.

 - I do my best to provide accurate nutrition information for my recipes, but I am not a nutritionist.
 The provided nutrition information is my best estimate.
 It does not include any added sodium from seasoning to taste, any optional ingredients, and it does not take brands into account.
 Feel free to calculate it yourself using this calculator or by adding the recipe to Yummly.

 - Serving Size: about 1 cup

 - Sugar: 5.5 g